laristra/XMOF2D/README.md

 # XMOF2D

 The XMOF2D library provides an implementation of the X-MOF interface reconstruction method on meshes with convex polygonal cells.
+The X-MOF method is described in

+E. Kikinzon, M. Shashkov, R. Garimella,
+*Establishing mesh topology in multi-material cells: Enabling technology for robust and accurate multi-material simulations*, Computers & Fluids (172), Pages 251-263, 2018,

-The X-MOF method is based on the Moment-of-Fluid method,
+is based on the Moment-of-Fluid method,

 Vadim Dyadechko, Mikhail Shashkov,
-*Reconstruction of multi-material interfaces from moment data,* Journal of Computational Physics 227(11), Pages 5361-5384, 2008,
+*Reconstruction of multi-material interfaces from moment data*, Journal of Computational Physics 227(11), Pages 5361-5384, 2008,

 and establishes the topology of meshes inside multi-material cells in a robust and efficient way.